• Skip to primary navigation

 Remove them from the pot and set aside.

-Pour the chicken broth into the pot and scrape up any brown bits on the bottom of the pot.
-Simmer the broth over medium high heat until it begins to thicken, about 3 minutes.
+• Pour the chicken broth into the pot and scrape up any brown bits on the bottom of the pot.
+Whisk the liquid to ensure it is smooth.

-Turn the heat off and stir in the heavy whipping cream.
+• Turn the heat off and stir in the heavy whipping cream.

-• Place the lid on the dutch oven and place in the preheated oven for 90 minutes.
+• Place the lid on the Dutch oven and place in the preheated oven for 90 minutes.

 • Make the garnish while the Chicken Pot Roast cools.